 Whenever an innovative and groundbreaking technology hits the mass market, it instantly captures attention and leaves some confused.
 That is the reason we need to debunk some common myths about virtual reality.

-Using virtual reality, individuals have the option to look around and interact with their surrounding, which is composed of realistic sounds, images, and various sensations that can simulate a person’s presence in an imaginary or virtual environment.
+Using virtual reality, individuals have the option to look around and interact with their surrounding.
+An environment composed of realistic sounds, images, and various sensations.
+Creating real world “feelings” in an imaginary or virtual environment.

 check out: AR & Virtual, are they the same, a quick rundown of the differences.